opengisch/qfieldcloud-sdk-python/docs/docs/examples.md

 ### **2. Log in to QFieldCloud and Create a New Project**

-First, log in to your QFieldCloud account (ensure variables are enclosed in double quotes):
+First, log in to your QFieldCloud account.
+Note that all values are enclosed in single or double quote characters, depending on your operating system's shell.

 ```bash
 qfieldcloud-cli login "ninjamaster" "secret_password123"